Replace Rusty Floor Panels

 Article by Mark Trotta

-There are several ways to repair an old car's rusty floor.
+There are several ways to repair rusty floors in an old car.
 If the hole isn't too big, you can do a patch repair.
-For a larger repair, the damaged section can be replaced with a partial floor panel.
-If the rust damage is extensive, replacing the entire floor pan with a one-piece panel may be the best way.
+For a larger repair, the damaged section can be replaced with a partial panel.
+If the rust damage is really bad, replacing the entire floor pan with a one-piece panel is the best way.

 replace rusty floor panels